holmesrichards/QuantizerModule/README.md

 - [Quantizer library](software/Quantizer) (.cpp and .h files)
 - [dac/ino library](https://github.com/holmesrichards/dac_ino/tree/master/software) (.cpp and .h files)

+But the dac_ino library itself uses three libraries:

+- Arduino, which is standard (built in to the IDE)
+- SPI, which I think is also built in to the IDE
+- DirectIO, from here: https://github.com/mmarchetti/DirectIO.git For this you apparently just need DirectIO.h, there is no .cpp file.

-On my system (Linux, off-line Arduino IDE) the libraries are in sub-folders, named Quantizer and dac_ino, of the ~/Arduino/libraries folder.
+On my system (Linux, off-line Arduino IDE) the non standard libraries are in sub-folders, named Quantizer, dac_ino, and DirectIO, of the ~/Arduino/libraries folder.
 QuantSketch.ino can be anywhere though the IDE wants it to be inside a folder called QuantSketch.
 For details and other platforms and IDEs, consult Arduino documentation.

 ## Credits
 The Quantizer library and the table building script are based on work by Brendon Cassidy, see https://github.com/bpcmusic/telex and https://github.com/bpcmusic/telex_scales .